nakshi-dudhiya/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 ### Vocabulary Table
 - The table should only include nouns, verbs, adverbs and adjectives.
 - Do not provide particles in the vocabulary, student needs to figure this out
+- Ensure there are no repeats
+- If there is more than one version of a word, show the simplest form

 ### Sentence Structure
 - Do not provide particles in the sentence structure
+- Do not provide tenses in the sentence structure

 ### Clues and Considerations
 - Try and provide a single bulleted list